alexhegit/vLLM_ModelCoverageTest/README.md

 # vLLM_ModelCoverageTest
-A tool of model coverage test for vLLM
+A tool of model coverage test for vLLM.
+It is out of BOX with rocm/vllm-dev docker image which have all dependcy pakages pre-installed.

 # Steps